Health & Human Services – Behavioral Health

 Lana is currently a Clinical Therapist at Green Lake County.
 She has a Master’s degree in Clinical Psychology and is licensed as a professional counselor.
 She has been practicing as a professional counselor for 15 years.
 While Lana treats a broad range of clients and mental health disorders, she has the most experience with adults with depressive and anxiety disorders.
 She approaches therapy from an eclectic perspective, meaning she uses the therapeutic method that best fits the client.
 In addition to working as a clinical therapist, Lana is also part of the crisis team.

-Hi there!
-My name is Kristle, and I am presently in my final semester of graduate school for clinical mental health counseling.
-I am currently working as a clinical therapy intern for Green Lake County DHHS.
-Upon graduation, I will be working here as a licensed professional counselor in training.
-While I find that each of my clients brings something unique and valuable to our work together, I am particularly passionate about late life concerns, obsessive compulsive disorder, and relational issues.
-Outside of these concerns, the bulk of my experience lies within treating anxiety, depression and adjustment disorders.
-I place a great deal of importance on the relationship between the client and therapist, and therefore strive to create an environment where my clients feel empowered, valued, and challenged.
-The primary theoretical orientations I adhere to are cognitive behavioral therapy, dialectical behavioral therapy, relational-cultural therapy, and narrative therapy, though I work to tailor each approach to specific client need.
-I look forward to meeting you.
+Prior to receiving her professional counselor training license, Kristle has worked as a clinical therapy intern for Green Lake County DHHS since February of 2023.
+Kristle loves learning clients’ stories and finds that each person brings something unique and valuable to therapy.
+She is particularly passionate about late life concerns, obsessive compulsive disorder, and relational issues.
+Outside of these concerns, the bulk of her experience lies within treating anxiety, depression and adjustment disorders.
+Kristle places a great deal of importance on the relationship between the client and therapist, and therefore strives to create an environment where clients feel empowered, valued, and challenged.
+Though she works to tailor each approach to specific client need, some common treatment modalities that she practices are Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Relational Cultural Therapy (RCT), Narrative Therapy (NT), and Dialectical Behavior Therapy (DBT).

 Nichol Wienkes, LPC, ICS, IDP-AT, Unit Manager-